Vinifera-Developers/Vinifera/docs/Miscellaneous.md

 - You can enable the developer mode by running Vinifera (`LaunchVinifera.exe`) with the command line argument `-DEVELOPER`.
 You can also explicitly enable the debug console with `-CONSOLE`.

+- `-NO_VERSION_STRING` can be used to hide the build version number from the in-game view.

 ```{note}
 If you are using Vinifera with the TS Client, you can add these to the `ExtraCommandLineParams=` in `Resources\ClientDefinitions.ini`